sv3ndk/production-ready-serverless-python/README.md

 ## Integration tests

-Integration tests are invoking the lambdas handlers directly, relying on resources present in the AWS account.
+Integration tests are invoking the lambdas handlers directly.
+The `MATURITY_LEVEL` and `FEATURE_NAME` environment variables are used to retrieve AWS resources details.

 ```sh
 MATURITY_LEVEL=dev \